ukiw200/challenges-23-24/security-challenges/01-encryption/02-diy-encryption/02-diy-encryption.md

 ## 3. Challenge

 Create a textfile `solution.txt` in the directory of this file.
-Answer the following questions and push your solution to your GitHub repository:
+Answer the following question and push your solution to your GitHub repository:

 1. Encode this string using a Ceasar Cipher with key 5: `Ceasar Cipher is a very easy encryption technique`.
 Upper case characters are encrypted to upper case characters and lower case characters to lower case characters.